“I’m a mom with HIV": Meet the mother-daughter pair on a mission to end HIV transmission

 Stories like hers are now common in South Africa, where mother-to-child transmission of HIV has been dramatically reduced, thanks to the work of Mothers2Mothers, which Johnson & Johnson has partnered with for more than a decade as part of its commitment to helping the United Nations meet its Sustainable Development Goals (SDGs).

-“Mothers2Mothers and Johnson & Johnson came together to achieve the common goal of making sure that all babies are born HIV-free and that both mothers and children have a chance to live long, healthy lives," says, Vice President, Global Community Impact, a division of the company that prioritizes improving health by supporting people on the front lines of care.
+“Mothers2Mothers and Johnson & Johnson came together to achieve the common goal of making sure that all babies are born HIV-free and that both mothers and children have a chance to live long, healthy lives,” says Lauren Moore, Vice President, Global Community Impact, a division of the company that prioritizes improving health by supporting people on the front lines of care.

 “Johnson & Johnson has provided us invaluable advice and counsel—asking tough questions that led us to create more robust systems for bigger impact,” says Robin Smalley, co-founder and director of Mothers2Mothers in the United States.
 “And hundreds of thousands of women and their children have benefited.”